MooersLab/tmux-bashed/README.md

 wf
 ```

+## Precaution

+This supplied function serves as a template.
+It will not work entirely on your system because it calls aliases or functions defined elsewhere.

 ## Requirements

+- Willingness to customize for your workflow.
 - Mac OS but adaptable to other platforms.
 - iterm2
 - `advanced-tmux.config` from the [MooersLab/tmux-rocks](https://github.com/MooersLab/tmux-rocks) repo.